SpektraSystems/Red-Hat-Modernize-Apps/lab2.md

 Done!
 That is how easy it is to install JBoss EAP.

 Open the `pom.xml` file.
+Navigate to your CodeReady Workspace File Explorer and expand the "modernize-apps" directory to the following file:
+`monolith/pom.xml`.
+Double click on **pom.xml** to open the file

 ## The maven-wildfly-plugin
 JBoss EAP comes with a nice maven-plugin tool that can stop, start, deploy, and configure JBoss EAP directly from Apache Maven.
 Let's add that the pom.xml file.